 One way to ensure equity in the classroom is through differentiating instruction.
 This means tailoring instruction to meet the diverse needs of all students, and recognizing that students have different learning styles, abilities, and needs.
 This can include providing various levels of support and challenge, as well as using a variety of teaching methods to engage diverse types of learners.

 Another crucial factor in promoting equity in the classroom is access to resources.
 This can include providing students with the necessary materials and technology to participate in the classroom, as well as offering additional support services, such as tutoring and counseling, to students who need them.
-Additionally, providing students with a safe and respectful learning environment is crucial for equity in the classroom.
-This includes creating a classroom culture that is free from bullying, harassment, and discrimination, and addressing any issues that arise promptly and effectively.

 Lastly, involving families and community members in education can also help promote equity in the classroom.
 This can include reaching out to families and community members to gather feedback and input, as well as involving them in decision-making and problem-solving.
 This can help to ensure that the needs and perspectives of all students are represented and that the community is invested in the success of its students.